Ascend/modelzoo/built-in/ACL_TensorFlow/Official/cv/Vgg16_for_ACL/README.md

 ### Result

-Our result were obtained by running the applicable training script.
+Our result were obtained by running the applicable inference script.
 To achieve the same results, follow the steps in the Quick Start Guide.

 #### Inference accuracy results